K3YOMI/AtmosphericX/README.md

 # QUERY CONFIGURATION
 ACTIVE_ONLY=false # Active only alerts
-REFRESH_RATE=30 # How often your server queries the NWS API OUTBREAK_ONLY=true # (true = only looks for major_alerts) (false = targets all_alerts)
+REFRESH_RATE=30 # How often your server queries the NWS API (Based on your system clock) OUTBREAK_ONLY=true # (true = only looks for major_alerts) (false = targets all_alerts) MAJOR_ALERTS=[]
-MAJOR_ALERTS=[]
 ALL_ALERTS=[]